For additional information, read the Nomination Form PDF

 The cottage-like Jones Point Lighthouse was an expression of federal concern for the improvement of inland navigation in the first half of the 19th century.
-Built in 1855, the plain weatherboarded structure with its light straddling its gable roof aided Potomac River shipping for seventy years.
-Next to the lighthouse is the south cornerstone of the District of Columbia originally laid in 1791 and replaced in 1794.
-The stone marks the origin of the 1791 survey that carved the District of Columbia from the states of Virginia and Maryland and originally included the city of Alexandria.
-The Virginia portions of the district were returned to the Commonwealth in 1846.
-The restored lighthouse is now a part of the Jones Point Park.
+Built in 1855, the plain, weatherboarded structure, with its light straddling its gable roof, aided Potomac River shipping for seventy years.
+Next to the lighthouse is the south cornerstone of the District of Columbia, originally laid in 1791 and replaced in 1794.
+The boundary stone marks the origin of the 1791 survey that carved the District of Columbia from the states of Virginia and Maryland and originally included the city of Alexandria.
+The Virginia portions of the District were returned to the Commonwealth in 1846.
+The restored Jones Point Lighthouse and the District of Columbia South Cornerstone are now a part of the city of Alexandria’s Jones Point Park.

 Abbreviations: